 GPA as a Part of Your Overall Application

 When you’re filling in your Harvard or other US universities application, they’ll ask for your GPA or academic score.
 Your school marks or academic scores are an important part of the Harvard application, no matter which degree you’re applying for.
-Along with the GPA, the admission form requires you to submit other details too, like standardized test scores, recommendation letters, essay or in some cases, resume or portfolio.
+Along with the GPA, the admission form requires you to submit other details too, like standardized test scores, recommendation letters, essay writing or in some cases, resume or portfolio.

 Also check out: Harvard Admission Criteria: What are They Really Looking for?